UCAS code

 Careers and opportunities

-Studying a combination of sociology and criminology opens up a wide range of potential careers, both in and out of the criminal justice system.
+Choosing to study sociology and criminology together opens up a wide range of potential careers, both in and out of the criminal justice system.
 Whether you’re attracted to careers that involve working closely with other people, or roles that call for rigorous and structured thinking, you’ll be well prepared.

-This is because you’ll graduate with a set of skills that are transferable to all kinds of professions.
+This is because you’ll graduate from this sociology and criminology degree with a set of skills that are transferable to all kinds of professions.
 Those skills include:

 - insight into people and social dynamics